 Recently, the study of television music has emerged as a branch in its own right.
 As Ronald Rodman points out in his chapter on 'Auteurship and Agency in Television Music', in The Oxford Handbook of Film Music Studies, television music scholars fall into several camps.
-There are those that write about music that is seen performed on television - the telecasting of musical performances such as concerts, operas and popular music gigs and pre-existing music recontextualised through television (such as Rossini's 'theme' for The Lone Ranger) as opposed to those who study original, specifically-written underscores.
+111 There are those that write about music that is seen performed on television - the telecasting of musical performances such as concerts, operas and popular music gigs112 and pre-existing music recontextualised through television (such as Rossini's 'theme' for The Lone Ranger) as opposed to those who study original, specifically-written underscores.

-There are research guides on television music supplemented by more recently published guides and more practical how-to manuals on television
+There are research guides on television music 113 supplemented by more recently published guides114 and more practical how-to manuals on television processes in Chapter Three.

-&lt;sup>108 Fred Karlin and Rayburn Wright, On the Track: A Guide to Contemporary Film Scoring, 2nd edition (New York: Routledge, 2004), pp. 425-436.
+108 Fred Karlin and Rayburn Wright, On the Track: A Guide to Contemporary Film Scoring, 2nd edition (New York: Routledge, 2004), pp. 425-436.

-&lt;sup>109 Act ins, act outs and bumpers are discussed in more detail in relation to Jones's industrial processes in Chapter Three.
-See for instance, Richard Davis, Complete Guide to Film Scoring: The Art and Business of Writing
+109 Act ins, act outs and bumpers are discussed in more detail in relation to Jones's industrial

-&lt;sup>110 See for instance, Richard Davis, Complete Guide to Film Scoring: The Art and Business of Writing Music for Movies and TV, 2nd edition (Boston, MA: Berklee Press, 2010); Jeff Rona, The Reel World: Scoring for Pictures, 2nd edition (New York: Leonard, 2009).
+110 See for instance, Richard Davis, Complete Guide to Film Scoring: The Art and Business of Writing Music for Movies and TV, 2nd edition (Boston, MA: Berklee Press, 2010); Jeff Rona, The Reel World: Scoring for Pictures, 2nd edition (New York: Leonard, 2009).

-&lt;sup>111 Ronald Rodman, 'Auteurship and Agency in Television Music', in The Oxford Handbook of Film Music Studies, ed. by David Neumeyer (New York: Oxford University Press, 2014), pp. 526-555.
-Hans Keller, Film Music and Beyond: Writings on Music and the Screen 1946-59, ed. by
+111 Ronald Rodman, 'Auteurship and Agency in Television Music', in The Oxford Handbook of Film Music Studies, ed. by David Neumeyer (New York: Oxford University Press, 2014), pp. 526-555.

-Christopher Wintle (London: Plumbago Books, 2006); Robert B. Cantrick, 'Music, Television, and Aesthetics', The Quarterly of Film Radio and Television, 9.2 (Autumn 1954), 60-78.
+112 Hans Keller, Film Music and Beyond: Writings on Music and the Screen 1946-59, ed. by Christopher Wintle (London: Plumbago Books, 2006); Robert B. Cantrick, 'Music, Television, and Aesthetics', The Quarterly of Film Radio and Television, 9.2 (Autumn 1954), 60-78.

-&lt;sup>113 Steven D. Wescott, A Comprehensive Bibliography of Music for Film and Television (Detroit: Information Coordinators, 1985).
+113 Steven D. Wescott, A Comprehensive Bibliography of Music for Film and Television (Detroit: Information Coordinators, 1985).

-&lt;sup>114 Warren M. Sherk, Film and Television Music: A Guide to Books, Articles, and Composer Interviews (Scarecrow Press, 2010); Jeannie Pool and Stephen Wright, A Research Guide to Film and Television Music in the United States (Lanham, MD: Scarecrow Press, 2011).
+114 Warren M. Sherk, Film and Television Music: A Guide to Books, Articles, and Composer Interviews (Scarecrow Press, 2010); Jeannie Pool and Stephen Wright, A Research Guide to Film and Television Music in the United States (Lanham, MD: Scarecrow Press, 2011).

-composition, which mainly contain advice on how to break into the business and composition practices.
-Some writers focus on aesthetics and semiotics as well as traditional musicological approaches attempting to search out the essence, function and meaning of television music.
-However, many of these either focus on a small aspect of television music, such as only the theme music or the closing credits music.
+composition,115 which mainly contain advice on how to break into the business and composition practices.
+Some writers focus on aesthetics and semiotics116 as well as traditional musicological approaches117 attempting to search out the essence, function and meaning of television music.
+However, many of these either focus on a small aspect of television music, such as only the theme music118 or the closing credits music.119

-There are writers who talk about the process of composing television music from a case-study approach such as Edward Fink's article examining Mike Post's process of scoring for television productions (which intends to empower 'viewers to be more critical consumers of television content') and Jack Sullivan's 'Hitchcock scores', but these are usually accounts of processes that are now out of date, almost always case studies of American television music and seem to only be chapter- or article-length.
-In fact, the vast majority of the little writing on television music focuses on American television music (such as uncommon dedicated-totelevision music volumes like Rodman's Tuning In, 2010) with a scarcity of examples that do mention British television music (including one chapter in
+There are writers who talk about the process of composing television music from a case-study approach such as Edward Fink's article examining Mike Post's process of scoring for television productions (which intends to empower 'viewers to be more critical consumers of television content', and Jack Sullivan's 'Hitchcock scores', but these are usually accounts of processes that are now out of date, almost always case studies of American television music and seem to only be chapter- or article-length.
+In fact, the vast majority of the little writing on television music focuses on American television music (such as uncommon dedicated-to-television music volumes like Rodman's Tuning In, 2010) with a scarcity of examples that do mention British television music (including one chapter in

-&lt;sup>115 Richard Davis, Complete Guide to Film Scoring: The Art and Business of Writing Music for Movies and TV, 2nd edition (Boston, MA: Berklee Press, 2010); Lalo Schifrin, Music Composition for Film and Television, ed. by Jonathan Feist (Boston: Berklee, 2011); Fred Karlin and Rayburn Wright, On the Track: A Guide to Contemporary Film Scoring, 2nd edition (New York: Routledge, 2004).
+115 Richard Davis, Complete Guide to Film Scoring: The Art and Business of Writing Music for Movies and TV, 2nd edition (Boston, MA: Berklee Press, 2010); Lalo Schiffin, Music Composition for Film and Television, ed. by Jonathan Feist (Boston: Berklee, 2011); Fred Karlin and Rayburn Wright, On the Track: A Guide to Contemporary Film Scoring, 2nd edition (New York: Routledge, 2004).